 Johnny was diagnosed with cardiomyopathy after suffering a “widow-maker” heart attack.
 A subsequent angiogram showed that his ejection fraction was only 14%.
 Doctors tried multiple interventions to treat his heart failure, including stents and an implantable cardioverter defibrillator (ICD), but a few weeks later, he went into cardiac arrest.
 Read Johnny's story.

 Jaheim was born with a congenital heart defect called hypoplastic left heart syndrome, in which the heart has just one working chamber.
 He received his first heart transplant in 2012.
-However, during a routine check-up in October 2016, tests revealed that his donor heart was failing because of rejection.
+However, a few years later during a routine check-up, tests revealed that his donor heart was failing because of rejection.
 Read Jaheim's story.

 Danielle was born with Marfan syndrome, a genetic disorder that affects connective tissue.
-In 2011, doctors discovered a massive infection of her heart had led to endocarditis.
+At 22 years old, doctors discovered a massive infection of her heart had led to endocarditis.
 Surgeons hoped to repair the damage, but as Danielle lay sedated waiting for surgery, her heart suddenly stopped beating.
 Read Danielle's story.

 Stan was born with a life-threatening hereditary heart condition called arrhythmogenic right ventricular dysplasia (ARVD).
 Surgeons implanted a defibrillator to help regulate Stan’s heart rhythm, but over time, his condition deteriorated and his body began retaining fluid at an alarming rate.
 Read Stan's story.